LedjoLleshaj/LedjoLleshaj/README.md

 Backend-focused software engineer (M.Sc.
 Computer Science & Engineering, University of Verona — 105/110).
 I build REST APIs and full-stack apps with **Java/Spring Boot** and **Python/Django**, ship them containerised with **Docker**, and back them with **PostgreSQL**.

-Most recently I've moved into **LLM & data tooling** — I contribute to [**DataGenFlow**](https://github.com/LedjoLleshaj/DataGenFlow), an open-source project that generates and validates datasets from seeds/documents using LLMs, with visual pipelines, pluggable custom blocks, and full execution tracing.
+Most recently I've moved into **LLM & data tooling**.
+I built [**eAlbania-bot**](https://github.com/LedjoLleshaj/eAlbania-bot) — a RAG assistant that answers questions in Albanian about **1,081 e-Albania public services**, with hybrid retrieval (dense + BM25 + reranking, MRR@10 **0.898**) and a citation contract so every claim links back to the official page.
+I also contribute to [**DataGenFlow**](https://github.com/LedjoLleshaj/DataGenFlow), an open-source project that generates and validates datasets from seeds/documents using LLMs, with visual pipelines, pluggable custom blocks, and full execution tracing.

 - 🛠️ Strongest in **backend / API design** — Spring Boot, Django, PostgreSQL, Docker
 - 🤖 Building in the **LLM / dataset-generation / RAG** space